nsbgn/scripts/README.md

 - [dmenu-pass](dmenu-pass): An interface to
   [pass](http://www.zx2c4.com/projects/password-store/), as a password manager.
+- [dmenu-cheatsheet](dmenu-cheatsheet): Quick reminders of keyboard shortcuts and commands.
 - [panfind](panfind): A way to find Markdown files based on their Pandoc metadata blocks.
 - [xcwd.sh](xcwd.sh): an alternative to